Skamaniak/TodoistChromeExtension/README.md

 As you can see, inbox contains 4 tasks - one created from email, jira issue, confluence page and generic website.
 Each task is clickable and navigates directly to the resource from which it was created (e.g. directly to email detail)

-You can customise the templates as you will, each one of them has multiple parameters.
+You can customise templates as you will, each one of them has multiple parameters.
 To see all available parameters, hover over the question mark icon in the Options dialogue.
+You can for example include issue type from Jira ticket or sender details from an email and much more.

 ## How to use
 Simple, just click the plugin icon on the plugin Chrome toolbar and that's it.
 Icon should indicate whether the task creation succeeded.